 The potato was first cultivated in South America, perhaps in Chile.
 The Spanish discovered the Incas growing a wide variety of potatoes in the Andes and on the Titicaca Plateau in South America.
-The Incas grew potatoes that were red, pink, yellow, and even a golf-ball sized potato that, "when you slice it through the the middle the flesh looks as though it has been tie-dyed the most gorgeous shade of blue."2
+The Incas grew potatoes that were red, pink, yellow, and even a golf-ball sized potato that:2

 The "Virginia potato" is, like the tomato, a member of the Nightshade family.
 Both were reputed to be poisonous, like most plants in that family, and were not considered to be a safe food initially.

 The cultivated versions in South America were adapted to a wide range of conditions in the mountains.
 Today, McDonalds buys one type so their french fries are consistent in all stores.
-Vaste acreages of that one variety (Russet Burbanks) are planted in the Dakotas, Idaho, and Colorado - home of the Colorado potato beetle, which is the great scourge of potato growers.
+Vast acreage of that one variety (Russet Burbanks) is planted in the Dakotas, Idaho, and Colorado - home of the Colorado potato beetle, which is the great scourge of potato growers.

 Virginia is a major producer of a different variety, early summer potatoes, and is about the #10 potato producer in the country.
 Virginia produces over 200,000 pounds of potatoes on about 6,000 acres.
 Simple math shows the average acre produces 33 pounds of potatoes.4